leitbogioro/Tools/README.md

 <br />
 <br />

-**--motd**: Enable to insert a set of modified MOTD(message of the day) scripts for a convenience to check executing status of a server when connecting by ssh shell, default is disabled.
+**--motd**: Enable to insert a set of modified MOTD(message of the day) scripts for a convenience to check executing status of a server when connecting by ssh shell, default is disabled, only available for Debian/Kali/AlpineLinux.
 <br />
 <br />